Information for New Patients

 The vast majority of our patients at Vincent Vein Center are able to use their insurance benefits towards the treatment of their venous insufficiency.
 We will be happy to give you more information that is specific to your insurance coverage once we have been able to evaluate your insurance coverage.

 Vincent Vein Center also employs staff members who are specifically devoted to checking benefits and attaining pre-approval for your treatment.
-Once we’ve diagnosed your condition and determined your care plan, we’ll explain to you what insurance will and will not cover, and we’ll obtain any necessary authorizations before you begin treatment.
+Once we’ve diagnosed your condition and determined your care plan, we’ll explain to you what insurance will and will not cover (Medicaid not accepted), and we’ll obtain any necessary authorizations before you begin treatment.
 Our goal is for our patients to fully understand their financial obligations, if any, prior to beginning treatment.

 View our FAQ page for more information about vein disorders and treatments from Vincent Vein Center.